 If you are looking for a taste of the classic seaside experience, then Scarborough South Bay is just the beach for you!
 Nestled beside the vibrant resort town of Scarborough, the South Bay is overflowing with a great assortment of amenities and facilities.
 From amusement arcades, cafés, restaurants, shops, ice cream parlours and stalls right by the bay, there is plenty for you to fill up your whole day!

 The beach itself is quite wide and gently arching.
 The clean sands are excellent for sandcastle building and the waters are perfect for a paddle.
-With all of the seaside delights you could ever ask for, Scarborough South Bay is a must visit!
+With all of the seaside delights, you could ever ask for, Scarborough South Bay is a must-visit!

 To the south, you will come across the famous Scarborough Harbour.
 The harbour shelters the beach and here you can hop aboard The Hispaniola for a voyage along the bay.
 However, if that isn’t enough for you, you can also zoom across the waters on a speedboat ride!
-From here you can also spot the dramatic ruins of Scarborough Castle, an 11th century castle sat atop a rocky promontory.
+From here you can also spot the dramatic ruins of Scarborough Castle, an 11th-century castle that sat atop a rocky promontory.

 A fine Victorian promenade skirts the bay.
 This promenade is evenly levelled and offers excellent views out across the bay.
-The nearby arcades also evenly levelled, as well as the numerous shops and restaurants.
+The nearby arcades are also evenly levelled, as well as the numerous shops and restaurants.
 The South Bay can be reached by ramps at low tide and the sand is flat and hard-packed.
 Therefore, most wheelchair and pushchair users can also enjoy the beach.
 You can hop on the Central Tramway beside the bay to head back up into the town centre without struggling up the hill.

 Further points of interest

 If you find the commotion of the bay too much, we recommend a trip to the quieter neighbouring beach of North Bay.
-Though, if you’d like to really stretch your legs, a walk to the quaint Cayton Bay would not go amiss.
-The walk lasts about 3.5 miles and takes you along a scenic cliff top trail, with magnificent coastal views.
+Though, if you’d like to stretch your legs, a walk to the quaint Cayton Bay would not go amiss.
+The walk lasts about 3.5 miles and takes you along a scenic cliff-top trail, with magnificent coastal views.
 If you fancy seeing all the area has to offer, why not hop aboard the North Bay Railway for splendid views over the city and beach?